Frascus/ccgt-valuation/README.md

   CO₂, and start-up costs); fixed plant costs and taxes are out of scope, as they do not affect the hour-by-hour dispatch decision.

-## Possible extension

-Valuing the plant on *future* (unknown) prices via Monte Carlo simulation of mean-reverting price scenarios — running the same DP on each simulated path and taking the distribution of values — is the natural next step.
-Not yet implemented.